Discover Aichi, the "Kingdom of Manufacturing," through Museums

 This museum ranked first in TripAdvisor’s Top 20 Factory Tours in Japan ranking, for four years in a row.

-The Toyota Commemorative Museum of Industry and Technology is built on the site of a test plant Sakichi was using to finish building an automatic loom.
-Its real machines and demonstrations give you a sense of the company's spirit of research and creativity and the importance of manufacturing.
+The Toyota Commemorative Museum of Industry and Technology is a remarkable institution constructed on the very grounds where Sakichi Toyoda was working on perfecting an automatic loom at a test plant.
+The museum showcases real machines and engaging demonstrations that embody the spirit of relentless research, boundless creativity, and the paramount significance of manufacturing.

 Textile Machinery Pavilion